Use these 12 keyword optimization tips and tactics to attract more visitors from the search engine results.

 - Optimize a keyword with traffic potential.

-- Study the intent behind the keyword.
+- Study and address the intent behind a keyword you want to optimize.